 Further information is available at the EPA's latest report Ireland' Greenhouse Gas Emissions Projections

-Note: these projected emissions were published in June 2022 before the publication of the latest provisional inventory emissions for 1990-2021 (published in July 2022).
+Note: These projected emissions were published in June 2022 before the publication of the latest inventory emissions for 1990-2021 (published in March 2023).
 The projected emissions are estimated using the final 1990-2020 inventory data (published in March 2022).
-The projected 2021 emission data is therefore different to the provisional 2021 inventory data.
+The projected 2021 emission data is therefore different to the 2021 inventory data.